michmech/plausibility/README.md

 Let's do something more complicated now and turn our attention to the combinations of kinds (pizza, wine...) and qualities (delicious, expensive...).

-- Let's change the plausibility filter so that, when "weird" combinations occur, the sentence is labelled as implausible.
+- Let's change the plausibility filter so that, when "weird" combinations occur, the sentence is labeled as implausible.
 We will do this for kind-quality combinations that occur both in attribution (*fresh wine*) and in predication (*this wine is fresh*).

 - When we have more than one quality modifying a kind attributively, such as *expensive delicious fresh Italian wine*, we want to label as implausible those cases when the same quality appears there twice, such as *fresh delicious fresh fish*.
 We want to disqualify not only those sentences where the two qualities are exactly the same, but also sentences where the two qualities are different but contradictory, for example *this hot cold pizza*.